International Day for the Remembrance of the Slave Trade and its Abolition

 The inaugural Slavery Remembrance National Memorial Service was held on August 21, 2016, in Trafalgar Square.
 The National Maritime Museum in Greenwich hosts an annual commemoration event on August 23, which closes with a silent ceremony on the banks of the River Thames.

-International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade Themes
+International Day for the Remembrance of the Slave Trade and its Abolition Themes